dagartga/Salifort_Motors_Employee_Retention_Project/README.md

 ### Project Evaluation

+- **Model Accuracy:**
-- The model has an accuracy of 98% for classifying Employee Churn.
+   -  98% for classifying Employee Churn.

-- The model is fairly balanced in its predictions despite an imbalanced proportion of employees who leave.
+- **Model Recall:**
    - 93% of the time, the model will correctly predict the employees who will leave.

 - There are three main groups of employees who are likely to leave:
     - **Low Satisfaction/High Performers:**